pedrohsmaia/datablood/README.md

 ## Native Builds

 Native builds are needed if you're using custom native code in your project.
-Takeout does have some libraries that require it, so we don't guarantee Expo Go works for your initial build, but it can be useful to quickly check the app is working.
-Android for example does run more successfully in Go than iOS because we have fewer native dependencies.

 More documentation on adding your own native code can be found here in Expo's docs: [Adding Custom Native Code](https://docs.expo.dev/workflow/customizing/#adding-custom-native-code-with-development-builds)